abdulito/carbon-client-js/docs/index.rst

 ---------------

 Headers can be passed as JSON with the ``options.headers`` option.
-This can be client-level or operation-level.
 This is an example of an operation-level header passing.

 .. code:: javascript